-□ In July 2020, the Government launched the Three Waters Reform Programme.

-- The Government's stated preference is for four public multi-regional entities for water service delivery to realise benefits of scale. - Reforms are generally viewed as positive for the council sector as it removes the need for councils to maintain and enhance their water infrastructure (total investment needed is estimated to be in the order of NZ\$120 billion to \$185 billion by 2051. - Greater sharing of costs across larger populations can ensure access to affordable services at a minimum standard across the country. - The new water entities will work alongside the new Water Services Regulator, which will oversee and enforce a new drinking water regulatory framework. - Overseas evidence suggests there will be significant operational savings from consolidation. - Cabinet decisions on detailed reform proposals were released June 2021. - □ Council decisions on "opting out" to be made in the last quarter of 2021. - Councils will continue delivering water services until July 2024. - \$2.5 billion support package provided to councils to ensure no council is left worse off (this is in addition to the repayment of any three water debt)
+☐ In July 2020, the Government launched the Three Waters Reform Programme. ☐ The Government's stated preference was for four public multi-regional entities for water service delivery to realise benefits of scale. ☐ Reforms are generally viewed as positive for the council sector as it removes the need for councils to maintain and enhance their water infrastructure (total investment needed is estimated to be in the order of NZ\$120 billion to \$185 billion by 2051. ☐ Greater sharing of costs across larger populations can ensure access to affordable services at a minimum standard across the country. ☐ The new water entities will work alongside the new Water Services Regulator, which will oversee and enforce a new drinking water regulatory framework. ☐ Government announced in October 2021 that it would proceed with the creation of four water entities. ☐ Legislation for the Water Service Entities Bill will be introduced to Parliament in December 2021. ☐ DIA will be tasked with establishing Technical Working Groups to refine reform details. ☐ Councils will continue delivering water services until July 2024. \$2.5 billion support package provided to councils to ensure no council is left worse off (this is in addition to the repayment of any three water debt)